 The workshop will provide an opportunity for Gender Studies faculty members to share their research and solicit feedback from colleagues who share their interest in gender and sexuality.
 Our expectation is that the great diversity of perspectives and expertise among our faculty will improve everyone’s work by highlighting disciplinary blind spots, introducing scholars to new literature and emerging lines of inquiry, and fostering cross-disciplinary intellectual community for sharing ideas and scholarship related to gender and sexuality.

-Spring 2018 Gender Studies Faculty Research Workshops
+Fall 2018 Gender Studies Faculty Research Workshops

 Monday, February 19

 "Portraits of Wollstonecraft, 1787-2017"

 Eileen Hunt Botting is a Professor in the Department of Political Science; Faculty Director of University Merit Scholarship Programs at Notre Dame; and Concurrent Faculty, Gender Studies.
 She is the author of Family Feuds: Wollstonecraft, Burke, and Rousseau on the Transformation of the Family (SUNY, 2006), Wollstonecraft, Mill, and Women's Human Rights (Yale, 2016), and Mary Shelley and the Rights of the Child: Political Philosophy in Frankenstein (Penn Press, 2017).
 She is currently editing the two-volume set Portraits of Wollstonecraft for Bloomsbury and co-editing The Wollstonecraftian Mind, with 40 contributors from around the world, for Routledge.
 With Greg Kucich and Agustin Fuentes, she is co-organizing a bicentennial for Mary Shelley's Frankenstein to be held on Notre Dame's campus in Fall 2018.